lukekwon98/RayTracingEngine/README.md

 This project is a lightweight, CPU-based ray tracing engine that demonstrates foundational concepts of computer graphics and rendering.
 It simulates realistic lighting effects, including shading, reflections, refractions, and shadows.

 ## Features
-- **Ray-Sphere and Ray-Triangle Intersections**: Efficient algorithms for accurate geometry handling.
+- **Ray-Sphere and Ray-Triangle Intersections**: Algorithms for accurate geometry handling.
 - **Materials**:
   - Lambertian (diffuse)
   - Metal (reflective)